 d.
 Diversified portfolios and proven risk management culture: Good insurance companies control higher levels of risk.

 The benefits of such companies are often very poor.
 When an insurance company sells a policy, it accepts the risk as in exchange for collecting premiums.
 Insurance companies usually receive premiums that exceed the amount they need to pay and earn some of their investment income by using these premium investments.
 Look for insurance companies that invest no more than 30% of their stock.
 Property and disaster insurance companies have low pricing power or lack of pricing power, mainly because of low entry barriers and insurance products are easily copied by competitors.
 Most of the most important expenses of an insurance company are uncontrollable or unpredictable.
 The insurance industry also exhibits considerable cyclicality and faces many regulatory constraints.

 a. low-cost operators: insurance companies that can achieve the minimum cost are the most promising to earn higher returns;

 b.
 Strategic acquirers: Acquisition-driven growth may be a risky strategy, and experienced management teams may often underestimate low-cost acquisitions during the insurance cycle;

 c.
 Professional insurance companies: Specializing in niche markets may often develop specialized underwriting products that bring reasonable benefits;

 d.
 Record of financial strength: Insurance company customers usually prefer companies with financial strength, viability, and claims ability;

 e.
-Look for management teams that are loyal to create value for shareholders: These teams often invest large amounts of personal property in the companies they run.
+Look for management teams that are loyal to creating value for shareholders: These teams often invest large amounts of personal property in the companies they run.

 The asset management industry is heavily influenced by the market and often creates top-notch operating margins.
 The insurance industry is fiercely competitive and it is difficult to create a lasting competitive advantage.
-Note the differences between the two industries in China and the United States.
+Thus, it is of great importance to do a competitive intelligence survey before joining the industry and Note the differences among different countries and regions.